-Open source is a big thing with today’s gaming industry as many companies open their code for community collaboration.
+Open source is a big thing with today’s gaming industry running on servers as many companies open their code for community collaboration.
 Popular game engines such as Unity and OpenGL are open source which is a huge benefit to the companies that created them.
 From (Moses, 2016) online blog titled ‘Open Source Video Games?’ he goes on to mention that ‘game engines that follow the Open Source model and benefit from community support to improve their products, cut development costs, and shorten time-to-market releases’.
 This allows the company to save a lot of money and time as buycbdproducts community are assisting them for free.
 In return this also allows the community to gain experience as they are working alongside a company to improve upon what they already have.

 Open source jobs have become more popular over the years as developers can be seen to have experience with their tools already and companies will be able to clearly see that the user has experience.
 (Moses, 2016) goes into some statistics that ‘tells us that 59% of hiring managers said they will be hiring open source talent over the next six months’, which shows us that open sourcing is a big deal with companies when looking for people to hire.